marksmits/url-search-property/README.md

 ## Updating properties

-when adjusting url params though `history.replaceState` or `history.pushState` elements will not be notified of these changes.
-To notify you could trigger a `search-property-changed` event on the window.
+When adjusting url search params though `history.replaceState` or `history.pushState` elements will not be notified of these changes automaticly.
+To notify elements you could manualy trigger a `search-property-changed` event on the document window.

 ```ts
   window.dispatchEvent(